samchristywork/dedekind-eta/README.md

 I'm used to image generation being practically instantaneous, but these images actually take some time to render.

+## Features

+- Generate TGA visualizations of the Dedekind eta function
+- Tunable input parameters like size and number of iterations
+- Conversion to PNG or animated GIF is available with ImageMagick installed
+- Example of complex number arithmetic in C
+- Example of numerical methods in C
+- Sample output material in the `example` directory

 ## Usage

 Here is the usage message that this program prints out.
 It is relatively